-- Custody, depositary and safekeeping charges - Sub-custodian fees and transaction charges (which will be at normal commercial rates) - For Hedged Share Classes, fees to third parties to cover the execution of the share class currency hedging policy.
-An additional fee for this service will apply to Hedged Share Classes as detailed in the relevant Sub-Fund's Supplement. - Transfer, registrar and payment agency fees - Administration, domiciliary and fund accounting services - Legal expenses for advice on behalf of the ICAV - Audit fees - Registration fees - Listing fees (if applicable) - Directors' fees and expenses.
-Those Directors who are not associated with the Investment Manager will be entitled to remuneration for their services as directors. - Documentation costs preparing, printing, translating and distributing documents including, but not limited to, the Prospectus, Key Investor Information Documents and annual reports made available directly or through intermediaries to its Shareholders in markets in which the Sub-Funds are registered for sale in compliance with local regulations - Costs associated with the collection, reporting and publication of data about the ICAV, its investments and Shareholders as required by laws and regulations from time to time - Fees charged by third party vendors for publishing fund performance data - Financial index licensing fees - Any fees charged for Sub-Fund expense data analysis if specifically requested by the ICAV to be obtained from an independent third party - Collateral management services - Any industry association fees for the benefit of the ICAV
+- Management Company expenses - Custody, depositary and safekeeping charges - Transfer, registrar and payment agency fees - Administration, domiciliary and fund accounting services - Legal expenses for advice on behalf of the ICAV - Audit fees - Registration fees - · Listing fees (if applicable) - Directors' fees - Documentation costs preparing, printing, translating and distributing documents including, but not limited to, the Prospectus, Supplements, Key Investor Information Documents, annual reports, semi-annual reports and other offering documents necessary under local regulations made available directly or through intermediaries to its Shareholders in markets in which the Sub-Funds are registered for sale in compliance with local regulations. - Formation expenses for current and new Sub-Funds including initial registration fees may be amortised over a period not exceeding 5 years from the formation date of the Sub-Fund - Costs associated with the collection, reporting and publication of data about the ICAV, its investments and Shareholders as required by laws and regulations from time to time - · Fees charged by third party vendors for publishing performance data - Financial index licensing fees - Any fees charged for Sub-Fund expense data analysis if specifically requested by the ICAV to be obtained from an independent third party - Any industry association fees for the benefit of the ICAV.